Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-- Wrap the potato in the foil (make sure it is completely covered) and then place in the crock pot.
+- Wrap the potato in the foil (make sure it is completely covered) and then place it in the Crock-Pot.
 Don't add water!

-- Cover and cook on low 8 hours (or on high 4-5 hours).
-Remove from the crock pot and carefully unwrap (it will be hot).
+- Cover and cook on low for 8 hours (or on high for 4-5 hours).
+Remove from the cooker and carefully unwrap (it will be hot).

-- For more ideas check out my article on turning your baked potato into a meal.
+- For more ideas check out turning your baked potato into a meal.

-Melissa is the creator of the blog Number-2-Pencil and has devised a method for baking a meatloaf in the crock pot.
-The low-temperature insures that it cooks thoroughly but does not dry out.
-This has been a life-saver for me.
+Melissa is the creator of the blog Number-2-Pencil and has devised a method for baking a meatloaf in the Crock-Pot.
+The low temperature ensures that it cooks thoroughly but does not dry out.
+This has been a lifesaver for me.

-Be warned, this not a "dump in the pot and forget all day" type of crock pot dish.
+Be warned, this not a "dump in the pot and forget all day" type of slow cooker dish.
 It does require some stirring, especially in the last hour, but it you can keep the heat in a little cooker rather than filling your life with the steam from a large pot of boiling water, I think that's a winner.